alukosdev/ccsp/reference/glossary.md

 !!!
 Should be used when the goal is to **minimize** the impact of system downtime.
 !!!
+==- Homomorphic Encryption
+Intended to allow for processing of encrypted material without decrypting it first.
+Since the data is never decrypted, the provider and anyone trying to intercept communication between the user and the cloud would never have the opportunity to view the data in plaintext form.
 ==- Honeynet
 Grouping multiple honeypot systems to form a network that is used in the same manner as the honeypot, but with more scalability and functionality.
 ==- Honeypot